What are the rules on break, continue, and inline if?

 Understanding and following document format requirements is a baseline skill for dealing with computer technology.
 The incredibly common format I am requiring is available on all campus computers, many alterative editors can also save to MS office formats, and you can get a free online account to use basic versions of MS office programs.

-If you use a document format Blackboard cannot handle I may or may not choose to take the extra time and effort to view your document.
+If you use a document format Brightspace cannot handle I may or may not choose to take the extra time and effort to view your document.
 If I do choose to grade it at all, I will certainly not bother to give feedback; just a score.

 How did I do on this assignment?